murribu/free-agent-draft-2020/README.md

 ## Deploy backend <a name="deploy-backend"></a>

-First, set up a local `~/.aws` profile called `fadev`.

-Second, make sure your cdk/config.ts file has some data.
+Make sure your cdk/config.ts file has some data.
 For this example, I'm using:

 ```js
 export const config = {